danith11/Plant-Care-App/README.md

 Markdown
 # Bloom Wise

-A simple and beautiful Flutter app to help you track and take care of your plant collection!
+A simple and beautiful Flutter app to help you to take care of your plant collection!

 ## Features